-‘My 600 Lb Life’: Tanisha Survived Awful Childhood Molestation, Afraid Of Fate
+‘My 600 Lb Life’ Tanisha Survived Awful Childhood Molestation, Afraid Of Fate

 “Sometimes the road to recovery is a lot longer than you ever realize, and you have to decide how bad you really want it.”
 Tanisha Cleveland, from TLC’s My 600 Lb Life, has had a tough life.
 Childhood suffering resulted in her emotional eating habits.
 Many obese individuals have similar stories of fear and trauma that color their childhood.
-Tanisha is no exception to this, and she finds herself struggling to remain on her diet when her life gets stressful.
+Tanisha is no exception to this, however, she finds herself struggling to remain on her diet when her life gets stressful.
 As stated by TV Ruckus in their review of the show, “Tanisha is going down a long dark tunnel and it seems like it’s Groundhog’s Day.”

 “I feel like I’m in prison in my own body.
 I feel like a caged animal, I do.
 When you can’t do anything for yourself it’s Hell, it’s pure Hell, it really is.
 I can’t believe that I let myself get to a place like this.
 I feel disgusted and I always feel like what could I have done different to prevent it.”